 I’ve picked up a rather nice transparent black shell for my converted unit.
 Remove the piece of the shell using cutters or pliers.
 This allows the regulator to sit comfortably behind the volume slider.

-We can now drop in the AGS-101 screen into the new shell and put everything back together.
+We can now install AGS 101 screen into the new shell and put everything back together.

 With the modification complete and an AGS-101 screen installed we can see the difference.
 Colours are vibrant and you’ve just saved yourself a bit of money and time not having to track down an original backlit Game Boy Advance SP.